heptarch/heptarch.github.io/drafts/will.md

 ## Simulations

 CFW has some interesting corollaries for simulation arguments.
 The idea is that, if we are simulated, most of our actions can only be predicted by the simulators in one way: running the simulation.
-This means that, whatever we choose to do,
+For the same reason, it's impossible for them to mildly perturb us to make a given decision; the result will remain unpredictable.
+If they want us to make a given choice, they have to make violent, large-scale interventions which leave a trail of inconsistencies and which threaten the integrity of the simulation.